Please Support in 2025 us by:

 Membership, Donation, Patronage

 We appeal to you for support and we are asking for this help and support through, Membership, Patronage or Donation.
-We would like to thank all those who have contributed and supported us through the years particularly by Membership, Donations or Patronage and we actively encourage anyone who has an interest in Irish Palatine Heritage to support our endeavours by these means.
+We would like to thank all those who have contributed and supported us through the years and we actively encourage anyone who has an interest in Irish Palatine Heritage to support our endeavours by these means.

 The IPA is a voluntary organisation and we rely on support from all people of Irish Palatine Heritage to help with the operation of the Irish Palatine Museum and organisation.
 Membership of the Association is 45.00 euros per year.
 The membership year runs from January to December each year.
 When membership is received in the course of the year, any literature published in the prior part of the year is mailed at the time of subscription.
 To learn of the many different ways you can help support us, please visit our SUPPORT section for details.